 Zyro recently published some research that showed how a full third of small business owners had spent 2020 learning new skills to apply to their companies.

 You know where they did that learning?
-Online.
+Online seminars and courses.

 What’s your skill set?
 Do you have knowledge or skills others would like to learn?
 There’ll be a market for whatever you know.